rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ## Overview
 The NativeTabbar methods let you use multiple instances of the RhoMobile webview in separate tabs.
-On Android, iOS and WIndows Phone 8 the tabs are true Native Tabbar controls to give your application a native look and feel.No more than 4 tabs can be created in the Windows Phone 8 tabbar.
-A tabbar separator doesn't exist in Windows Phone 8.
-On Windows Mobile/CE there are no visible tabs.
-At one time only Toolbar or Tabbar can present in application - Toolbar and Tabbar can not be used both in one time.
+On Android, iOS and WIndows Phone 8 the tabs are true Native Tabbar controls to give your application a native look and feel.
 ## Enabling the API
-This API is part of the `coreapi` extension that is included automatically.
-    :::ruby
-    extensions: ["coreapi"]

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.
+In order to use this API you must TBD INSERT Eb specific instructions here